sdjaeb/decker-pygame/docs/architecture/hexagonal_architecture.md

 These define how external actors can drive the application.
 In our architecture, the **Service Interfaces** in `ports/service_interfaces.py` are our driving ports.

-**Example:** The `ShopServiceInterface` and `NodeServiceInterface` define the contracts for shop and node-related use cases, respectively.
+**Example:** The `ShopServiceInterface`, `NodeServiceInterface`, and `ProjectServiceInterface` define the contracts for their respective use cases.
 The `Game` class (a driving adapter) calls these methods, but the core application logic is completely unaware of Pygame.

 ```python
 # src/decker_pygame/ports/service_interfaces.py